luismiguelcasadodiaz/42Barcelona_CiberDiscovery/README.md

 Session completed.
 ```

+I **wrongly concluded** that password was liam and up2u.
+What i saw `liam..up2u` was the first and the last word form the wordlist.

-I wrongly concluded that password was liam and up2u.
-Eduard vendrell alerted me that it was imposiible to get an awswer so fast.
+Eduard vendrell alerted me that it was imposible to get an awswer so fast.

 He suffered same problem till he modified inside john.conf the default wordlist file.